 Advertisement

-After the Second Temple was destroyed in 70 C.E., Chilton says that the power structure of Judaism was toppled with it.
-The Sadducees, who had been the most influential force during the Second Temple period, were scattered, while the underdog Pharisees, "who had been very much on the outs," says Chilton, "really emerged as the last authority standing in Judaism."
+After the Second Temple was destroyed in 70 C.E., Chilton says that the power structure of Jewish religious life was toppled with it.
+The Sadducees, who had been the most influential force during the Second Temple period, were scattered, while the underdog Pharisees, "who had been very much on the outs," says Chilton, "really emerged as the last authority standing in Jewish history."

-Over the ensuing centuries, the oral traditions of the Pharisees were committed to writing in the Mishnah and then commented upon in the Talmud.
+Over the ensuing centuries, the oral traditions of the Pharisees were committed to writing in the Mishnah and then commented upon in the Babylonian Talmud, becoming the basis for Rabbinic Judaism.
 The Pharisaic "sages" who had transmitted the oral tradition from the time of Moses were replaced by learned rabbis who studied the Torah and the complex commentaries found in the Talmud.
-Modern Judaism is, in a sense, a continuation of the traditions first championed by the Pharisees.

 Advertisement